-Individuals interested in taking the class must meet with Tim Gattenby, the Adapted Physical Education Coordinator for the Department of Kinesiology.
-He can be reached at 608-262-9562 or email@example.com.
+Individuals interested in taking the class must speak with Kecia Doyle, the Adapted Physical Education Coordinator for the Department of Kinesiology.
+Please submit the form on this page with your initial inquiry.
 After that you can review the steps for application and enrollment.

 Volunteers are very important to the success of the Adapted Physical Activity classes.
 It is only through the many volunteers, field experience students and interns that we are able to serve the growing number of clients that participate each semester.
 The high number of volunteers also enables each class to better serve a very diverse population of clients.
 Volunteering in the Adapted Fitness and Personal Training classes is also strongly encouraged for individuals who are looking to fulfill service learning requirements and gain graduate school and employment experience.
-In addition students who are collecting experience to describe in their applications to physical and occupational therapy programs or rehabilitative or special education programs are encouraged to volunteer.
-Typically three classes are offered in the Natatorium Gym #6.
-During the summer the summer Adult and children’s program called “No limits kids fitness” are very popular and volunteer spots fill very quickly.
-The purpose of this eight week summer class is to excite and empower children with disabilities to be active.
+In addition, students who are collecting experience to describe in their applications to physical and occupational therapy programs or rehabilitative or special education programs are encouraged to volunteer.
+Typically three classes are offered.
+During the summer Adult and children’s program called “No limits kids fitness” are very popular and volunteer spots fill very quickly.
+The purpose of this eight-week summer class is to excite and empower children with disabilities to be active.

 Members of the community are welcome to enroll in the Adapted Fitness and Personal Training courses.
 Participation requires status as a special, guest or degree earning student.
 Guest students are allowed to participate at a greatly reduced fee and those students who receive disability benefits might be eligible to have tuition fees waived entirely.
-If interested, you may contact Adult Career and Special Student Services at: firstname.lastname@example.org.
+If interested, you may contact Kecia Doyle.

-In addition to becoming a special or guest student, community members who wish to become involved must meet with Tim Gattenby the Adapted Physical Education Coordinator.
-During this meeting you will be able to discuss and describe what your goals would be during your participation for the session.
-Be prepared to discuss a health history, medications, current or past treatments and services.
-Tim can be reached at email@example.com.
+In addition to becoming a special or guest student, community members who wish to become involved must speak with Kecia Doyle the Adapted Physical Education Coordinator.
+During this meeting, you will be able to discuss and describe what your goals would be during your participation in the session.
+Be prepared to discuss health history, medications, current or past treatments and services.

 A great number of area hospitals and clinics refer clients for participation.
 The following support agencies for the disabled also refer clients: